 I have tried to compile in just a few words a simple to understand marketing collateral definition.
 However, it does not help us understand beyond the meaning of the term.
 It does not help us the importance of marketing collateral and why a marketer should consider this type of content and include it in his or her strategy.

-Let’s start by admitting that marketing materials are a must have for every company, small or big.
+Let’s start by admitting that marketing materials and marketing concepts are a must have for every company, small or big.
 However, these promotional items may not always be as effective as hoped in attracting customers and convincing them to make a purchase.
 You need something else, something to help you craft a compelling argument in support of your brand or products.

 This is where the concept of collateral makes its entrance into the marketing scene.